cgalmozzi/Natprotocol_5/Readme_SeRP.md

 ## Supplementary script E (Gene_Profiles).

 This script generates an enrichment profile for each gene of the given organism.
-All genes, even those with a read number lower than the given threshold (default: 64) in all samples are included.
+All genes, even those with a read number lower than the given threshold in all samples are included.
 Introns are automatically removed from the ORF (= x-axis).

 The output graph is saved as png file and as pdf file, with position along ORF [codon / aa] in x-axis  and enrichment in y-axis.
 The mean between two biological replicates is plotted as log2 transform (=black line) and the range between the two replicates is highlighted as grey area.
 Gaps represent codons or regions of codons that have no reads in either the total translatome sample or the selective translatome sample and can therefore not give an enrichment between selective and total data set or cannot be trans-formed to log2 scale.